Best Assessment Resource for Singapore Parents Stuck on the Public Waitlist

 Will the public assessment be more thorough than a private one?

 Not necessarily.
-Both public and private assessments use the same standardised instruments (WISC-V, WJ-IV, ADOS-2, Conners 4).
-The difference is speed and cost, not clinical quality.
-Public assessments may include multi-disciplinary team input (paediatrician, psychologist, therapist) as part of the subsidised service, which some private clinics charge extra for.
+Public and private assessments may use overlapping standardised instruments (WISC-V, WJ-IV, ADOS-2, Conners 4).
+The difference is often speed and cost, while public assessments may include multi-disciplinary team input (paediatrician, psychologist, therapist) as part of the subsidised service, which some private clinics charge extra for.

 How do I know if my child's situation is urgent enough to go private?

 Three signals: (1) your child is sitting a national examination within 18 months and needs SEAB accommodations, (2) your child's academic performance is declining term over term with no plateau, or (3) your child is showing behavioural escalation (school refusal, aggression, severe withdrawal) that suggests the underlying condition is affecting daily functioning.
-Any of these justifies the SGD 1,500–3,200 private investment.
+Any of these may justify the SGD 1,600–3,200 private investment.

 What if the public assessment disagrees with a private assessment I've already done?

-This is uncommon when both assessments use standardised instruments and are conducted by registered psychologists.
-If there's a discrepancy, the more recent and more comprehensive report typically takes precedence for SEAB and MOE purposes.
+If there's a discrepancy, ask both psychologists and the school how the reports should be reconciled for SEAB and MOE purposes; do not assume that one report automatically takes precedence.
 The Decoder explains how to handle this scenario, including when to request a third opinion.

 Does the Assessment Decoder explain what happens after the assessment?